-ARB BLADES
+ARB SETTING

 Increasing the ARB setting shortens the ARB moment arm and will increase the roll stiffness of the front suspension, resulting in less body roll but increasing mechanical understeer.
 This can in some cases, lead to a more responsive steering feel for the driver.
 Conversely, reducing the ARB setting lengthens the ARB moment arm, softening the suspension in roll and increasing body roll but decreasing mechanical understeer.
 This can result in a less-responsive feel from the steering, but grip across the front axle will increase.
 Along with this, the effects of softening or stiffening the ARB assembly in relation to aerodynamics should also be considered, a softer ARB configuration will result in more body roll which will decrease control of the aero platform in high speed corners and potentially lead to a loss in aero efficiency.
-Three ARB settings are available ranging from 1 'soft' to 3 'stiff'.
+Two ARB settings are available; 1 is 'soft' and 2 is 'stiff'.